ZJUVAI/Newclid/README.rst

 See `the online documentation
 <https://ddar-noahs-ark-libraries-d1a330533fb77a761c85bd7785b7974dd32b06.rnd-gitlab-eu.huawei.com/>`_
-for more detailed informations about geosolver.
+for more detailed informations about Newclid.

 Contributing